 The Safety Analytics feature in DIRECTOR empowers users to receive insight into vehicle safety based on key performance metrics and recorded events, such as speeding and harsh braking.
 The results, including a measurable safety score, are showcased on data-rich dashboards.

 This advanced feature pinpoints safety violations and inefficiencies—such as worst safety rankings and more— for an entire fleet or a single vehicle.
 Managers can use this effective option to prevent vehicle abuse and monitor unsafe driving behavior.

-The Dashboards feature in DIRECTOR enables users to get a remote look at important vehicle performance metrics to best measure key inefficiencies across a fleet—right from their desktops or mobile devices.
+The Scorecard feature enables users to get a remote look at important driver performance metrics to best measure key inefficiencies across a fleet.

-This flexible analytics tool features data-rich, color-coded dashboards that showcase selected trip data for single vehicles, sub-groups, or an entire fleet.
-Users can drill down in to any of the metrics for a magnified look at engine performance, including: vehicle usage and miles driven, travel time, idle time, PTO time, fuel consumption and the total fuel cost accrued during a particular journey.
-The best and worst vehicle rankings are clearly displayed to indicate which vehicles within the fleet are the most productive during the workday.
+This flexible analytics tool features a data-rich, color-coded dashboard that showcases driver performance for single vehicles, sub-groups, or an entire fleet.
+Users can drill down in to any of the metrics for a detailed look at performance.
+The best and worst driver rankings are clearly displayed to indicate which drivers within the fleet are performing at the highest level.